Gioelio/Expire-Folder/README.md

 - A daemon that remove the expired folders automatically
 - An option to put the deleted elements in the Trash folder

+## Downloading

+In the release page, accessible from this [link](https://github.com/Gioelio/Expire-Folder/releases/latest) you can find the downloadable bin of the project.

+Note that you must set the executable runnable with the command ``chmod +x :path_exp_bin``.

 ## Contributing

 To contribute to the project, fork the project and open a pull request.
 If you don't know what needs to be done, please